 Reason 2: Destination dining and local brews

 Fresh caught seafood and locally sourced produce are served up with spectacular views at Phillip Island's foodie hot spots.
-Dine with a view of the Southern Ocean at The Cape Kitchen or take in the Rhyll waterfront from the The Foreshore Bar and Restaurant deck.
+Dine with a view of the Southern Ocean at The Cape Kitchen or at Saltwater Phillip Island.
 Try cool climate wines at Purple Hen Wines or Phillip Island Winery, and try beers poured straight from the tap, at Ocean Reach Brewing - with food to match.
 Get your coffee fix from BEANd roastery.

 Reason 3: Cute suits and koalaty time